newprice247/Bust-A-Movie/README.md

 ```
 AS A person that wants to watch a movie
-I WANT to see where that movie is available to stream, and possibly watch a trailer
+I WANT to see where that movie is available to stream, some basic information about the movie, as well as ratings information
 SO THAT I can watch that movie or find another one
 ```